ATOMScience-org/AMPL/README.md

 ## Create jupyter notebook kernel (optional)
 To run AMPL from Jupyter Notebook, with your environment activated.
 To setup a new kernel:

+If Jupyter Lab/Notebook in not installed in the new envirnomnt

 ```
+pip install jupyterlab/notebook
 python -m ipykernel install --user --name atomsci-env
 ```
 ---